br0kend/react/docs/docs/optimizing-performance.md

 >The package name is `uglify-js`, but the binary it provides is called `uglifyjs`.<br>
 >This is not a typo.

 Remember that you only need to do this for production builds.
-You shouldn't apply these plugins in development because they will hide useful React warnings, and make the builds much slower.
+You shouldn't apply these plugins in development because they will hide useful Reacc warnings, and make the builds much slower.

 ### Rollup